GauravDhuri/missingskill-learning/javascript/javascriptAdvanced.md

 <span class="header3">Memory Component</span>

-This is also known as Variable Enviornment.
+This is also known as Variable Environment.
 It is here where all the variable and functions are stored in the format of key-value pair.

 <span class="header3">Code Component</span>